cox-labs/PluginTutorial/README.md

 2. Find the `CloneProcessing.cs` class which we will use as our template.
 Use the search or navigate to `/PerseusPluginLib/Basic` and open [`CloneProcessing.cs`](https://github.com/JurgenCox/perseus-plugins/blob/master/PerseusPluginLib/Basic/CloneProcessing.cs)

-3. Copy the code into `HeadProcessing.cs`.
+3. Open Visual Stuido and create a new project of type `Class Library (.Net Framework)`.
+Rename the default `Class1.cs` to `HeadProcessing.cs` and copy the code from `CloneProcessing.cs` into it.
 You will see lots of errors which we will fix momentarily.
 The errors are due to missing dependencies.
 As you can see from the `using` statements at the top of the file we require the Perseus plugin API.

-4. Add dependencies: Right-click on your solution and choose `Manage NuGet Packages for Solution...`.
-In the `Browse` tab search for `PerseusApi` and install it for `PluginTutorial`
+4. Add dependencies: Right-click on your `PluginTutorial` solution and choose `Manage NuGet Packages for Solution...`.
+In the `Browse` tab search for `PerseusApi` and install it for `PluginTutorial`. `PerseusApi` and its dependency `BaseLibS` will now be added to your project.

 5. There are only a few things left to do before we can try our new plugin.
 Correct the namespace to `namespace PluginTutorial` and the class to `class HeadProcessing`.
 Set the `DisplayImage => null` and adjust all other strings in the class.